 We have also adopted model conditions that premises must comply with.

-Please see all our related fees
+Please see our Animal Licensing Fees for all related charges.

 The information is provided as guidance only and is not intended to be either a comprehensive or exhaustive explanation of the requirements and obligations under the relevant pieces of legislation.
 If you have any queries please contact us.
 Alternatively, you may also wish to consider other sources of assistance, such as independent legal advice.